henryaj/buildgrid/docs/source/using_internal.rst

    bgd cas upload-dir /path/to/test-buildgrid

-Now we send an execution request to the bot with the name of the epxected ``output-file``, a boolean describing if it is executeable, the path to the directory we uploaded in order to calculate the digest and finally the command to run on the bot:
+Now we send an execution request to the bot with the name of the expected ``output-file``, a boolean describing if it is executeable, the path to the directory we uploaded in order to calculate the digest and finally the command to run on the bot: